Prostatitis

 Approach [12][13]

 Exercise special caution when performing DRE in patients with suspected acute bacterial prostatitis to avoid causing bacteremia.
-When in doubt, refer to a urologist.
+When in doubt, consult a urologist.

 Urine studies [12][13]